makrai/notes/tenney19-bert-pipeline.md

     uniform, and that nontrivial examples for these tasks are resolved gradually across nearly all layers
-  * entity labeling many examples are resolved in layer 1, but with a long tail thereafter, and only a weak concentration of mixing weights in high layers
+  * entity labeling many examples are resolved in layer 1, but with a long tail
+    * only a weak concentration of mixing weights in high layers
 * Further study is needed to determine whether this is because
   * BERT has difficulty representing the correct abstraction for these tasks, or
   * semantic information is inherently harder to localize